OttoDIY/OttoDIYLib/README.md

 [for more details or other ways visit this link](https://www.arduino.cc/en/Guide/Libraries)

 ## Compatibility:

-Otto Core Libraries is the code to be deployed to the user's Documents\Arduino\libraries directory, including: BatReader, EnableInterrupt, MaxMatrix, Oscillator, Otto, OttoSerialCommand
-Different and similar versions of Otto Core Libraries are currently included in multiple repositories and sub-projects:
+Different and similar versions of Otto Libraries are currently included:

 Robot  | Library can use
 ------------- | -------------
 DIY  | Otto9
-+ | Otto9
+PLUS | Otto9
 Eyes | Otto9
+Wheels  | Otto9
 Humanoid  | Otto9Humanoid
-Wheels  | Otto9
-Quad | Quad

 In order to maintain consistency along the Otto robot remixes we stablished a naming structure:
 Otto_(followed by the component name and version) for example: